 Follow the guidance provided in TR 24772-1 clause 6.23.5

-Use parentheses any time arithmetic operators, logical operators, and shift operators are mixed in an expression.
+Use parentheses any time arithmetic operators, logical operators, mixed logical operators such as and and and then and shift operators are mixed in an expression.

 Create contracts that specify the expressions in mathematical terms and verify using the Spark static analysis tools.